 New Grantmakers Institute

-NCG's New Grantmakers Institute helps build your understanding of best practices for equitable, ethical, and effective grantmaking and helps you place yourself within the philanthropic ecosystem.
+NCG's New Grantmakers Institute helps build your understanding of best practices for ethical and effective grantmaking and helps you find your place in the sector’s ecosystem you are now a part of.

 About